gfonseca18/100-Python-Challenges/2-Section.md

 #### Prime number
 17 - Write a function that accepts a number and returns True if the number is a prime number else returns False.
 A prime number is an integer which cannot be divided evenly by any integer except 1 and itself. you may assume that n is a non-negative integer.

+#### Sum of digits in a integer
+18 - Write a function that randomly chooses any number “n” from 100 to 300 and then calculates the sum of the digits in the number.

+*Example:*
+n = 156
+total = 12